Traves-Theberge/webform-cli/README.md

 WebForm is a powerful command-line tool that combines web scraping with AI-powered data formatting.
 It allows you to extract structured data from websites using customizable schemas and process it using Google's Gemini language model.

+## NOTE FROM DEVELOPER

+Please read the TERMS.MD - This is an experimental CLI TOOL.

 ### Key Features

 - 🔍 **Smart Extraction**: Extract data from any website using CSS selectors